docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.md

 A single exporter can support multiple codecs and file extensions.

-`exExporterInfoRec` describes the exporter’s attributes, such as the format display name.
+`exExporterInfoRec` describes the exporter's attributes, such as the format display name.

 ---